fraktalio/fstore-sql/README.md

     - Support optimistic locking/concurrency
 - `event-streaming` to concurrently coordinate read over a streams of messages from multiple consumer instances
     - Support real-time concurrent consumers to project events to view/query models

+Every decider/entity stream of events is an independent **partition**.
+The events within a partition are totally ordered. **There is no ordering guarantee across different partitions**.

 The SQL functions and schema we provided you with can help you to persist, query and stream events, but the